harpreets652/highway-traffic-anomaly/README.md

 * sk-video
 * numpy

-The HTA data set is composed of videos from the [Berkeley DeepDrive](https://bdd-data.berkeley.edu/) data set.
+The HTA data set is composed of videos from the [Berkeley DeepDrive](https://bdd-data.berkeley.edu/) data set and YouTube.
 Video filenames are listed in the `data_set` directory in text files.
+* `training-set.txt` contains video filenames in DeepDrive for the HTA training set.
+* `pos-test-set.txt` contains positive example video filenames in DeepDrive for the HTA test set.
+* `neg-test-set-dd.txt` contains negative example video filenames in DeepDrive for the HTA test set.
+* `neg-test-set-yt.txt` contains links to YouTube videos of negative examples for the HTA test set.
+* `anomalous-frames.txt` contains anomalous frame annotations

 The following steps explain how to construct the HTA data set:
 * Download the Berkeley DeepDrive data set
 * Run **construct_dataset.py** for training set, and pos/neg test set
     * This script will search the DeepDrive directory for train/test set videos and copy them to a specified directory
         ```sh
       python construct_dataset.py --source_dir path_to_deep_drive_root --query_list data_set/training_set.txt --destination destination_path
-* Vehicle accident anomaliees were downloaded from YouTube and aren't part of DeepDrive
+* Links to vehicle accident anomaly videos from YouTube are provided in `neg-test-set-yt.txt`.
-    * Vehicle accident anomalies are available at [this](https://drive.google.com/open?id=1Y0lfKZ4owGEZKp48yKhN2XAppxGjZYiW) Google Drive

-Anomalous frame annotations are also in the `data_set` directory, anomalous-frames.txt

 ## Additional Files
 * `utils` directory contains other helpful scripts.